-The field programme comprised a wet-season field survey, conducted over the mid-summer from 22-26th January 2024.
-During this period, there is increased activity levels amongst many fauna species and therefore it is an optimal time to survey fauna communities.
-The sampling methodologies used during the field survey were based, in part, on those recommended in SANBI (2020), and included the following:
+The field programme comprised two wet-season field surveys, conducted over the mid-summer from 22-26th January 2024 and again from 14th-15th January 2025.
+During the January period, there is increased activity levels amongst many fauna species and therefore it is an optimal time to survey fauna communities.

+The field programme focused on fauna assemblages occurring in the broader AOI, and the sampling methodologies were based, in part, on those recommended in SANBI (2020), and included the following: